 - Easy to maintain

 What makes aligners easy to maintain is the fact that you can remove and clean them daily.

 The basic Differences between Braces and Invisalign®

-Traditional braces have been in the dental world for decades, and have become very popular over the years as one of highly recommended orthodontic treatments for straightening teeth and enhancing dental appearance.
+Traditional metal braces have been in the dental world for decades, and have become very popular over the years as one of the highly recommended orthodontic treatments for straightening teeth and enhancing dental appearance.
 On the other hand, Invisalign® is one of the latest orthodontic treatments.
 It might be a much newer treatment, but it was launched decades ago.
 Nevertheless, over the years, it has gained popularity due to its effectiveness.
-In addition, braces are quite noticeable, while Invisalign® are designed to be unnoticeable.
+In addition, braces are quite noticeable, while Invisalign® is designed to be unnoticeable.

 When it comes to treating orthodontic issues, the argument is more of between braces and Invisalign® which one is more effective.
 Although both treatments can help to correct crowded or crooked teeth, in some cases, one might work better than the other.
 For instance, in the case of complex orthodontic issues, you should go for braces.
 Invisalign® helps to correct orthodontic issues that aren’t quite serious.
-However, you should consult your dentist at URBN Dental, and he will examine your problem and determine highly recommended treatment for you.
+However, you should consult your braces dentist near me at URBN Dental, and he will examine your problem and determine a highly recommended treatment for you.